arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 The Arduino Cloud for Business plan includes 1-year of data retention by default; this means that your data will be available and downloadable from your Arduino Cloud account for 1 year.

-In order to start exporting your data locally, navigate into one of your dashboards on the [Arduino IoT Cloud](https://create.arduino.cc/iot/dashboards).
-While inside a dashboard, press the Download icon up in the right corner.
+To start exporting your data locally, navigate into one of your dashboards on the [Arduino IoT Cloud](https://create.arduino.cc/iot/dashboards).
+While inside a dashboard, press the Download icon in the upper right corner.
 This will open a new window that will allow you to select which historical data you would like to download.

 ![Download icon](assets/download-button.png "Download icon")